 The Cost Effect

 The core reason why bridging loans are not ideal for everyone is that they are high-interest loans which can cost from 0.44 – 1.5% per month.
 Additionally, there are also likely to be some rather heavy administration fees added to that too.

-While bridging loans are quite commonly looked at as a funding instrument for buy to let and other property instruments, they have also become more common for the personal homebuyer, because banks and building societies on the high street are simply taking much longer to make lending decisions, when the home loans are larger than average.
+While bridging loans are quite commonly looked at as a funding instrument for buy-to-let and other property instruments, they have also become more common for the personal homebuyer because banks and building societies on the high street are simply taking much longer to make lending decisions when the home loans are larger than average.

-Beware of Precarious Lending
+Beware Of Precarious Lending

 In fact, it is also possible that those that take a bridging loan while negotiating a high street mortgage can find themselves trapped in a very expensive loan situation if the effort to find suitable high street funding fails for any reason.

-These situations make it clear why bridging is ideal for developers and buy to let landlords, but only in very specific circumstances for individual property buyers.
+These situations make it clear why bridging is ideal for developers and buy-to-let landlords, but only in very specific circumstances for individual property buyers.
 Concerns have been voiced that some lenders are far too quick to offer this type of loan to inexperienced and vulnerable customers.

-Ask an Expert
+Ask An Expert